dschep/ntfy/README.rst

 -------
 The single file executable installed in the quickstart above includes all dependencies and only requires python to be installed.
 As such, it works on Mac OS and most Linux distros.
-It can also be installed via pip, but should be globally for destop notifications to work on MacOS or Linux.
+It can also be installed via pip.
 It *can* be installed in a virtualenv, with caveats.
 Linux notifications requires ``--system-site-packages`` to be used and OS X notifications don't work at all.